-This specifies whether or not to use the rexmit queue.
+This specifies whether to use the rexmit queue.
 NAKed blocks will queue for a certain amount of time determined by segsize and rexmwblks before being rexmitted.
 This can allow an ACK to come in during that time and avoid a retransmission.
-Useful when block are being delivered out of order on the network.
+Useful when blocks are being delivered out of order on the network.